-And be sure to follow the basic rule of great pastry: dough likes to be cold.
+Follow the basic rules of great pastry: Always use chilled butter and ice-cold water.
+Dough likes to be cold.
 If the butter melts into the flour, the crust will be tough.
-So always use chilled butter and ice-cold water, work the dough with a light hand, and let the dough chill before rolling it out.